 Article continues below this ad

-Ben Roethlisberger sees writing on the wall
+Ben Roethlisberger sees the writing on the wall

 Big Ben knows what it’s like to stare down the end.
-So when the Steelers legend says Aaron Rodgers’s one-year deal in Pittsburgh might be his last deal, it’s worth listening.
+So when the Steelers legend says Aaron Rodgers’s one-year deal in Pittsburgh might be his last deal, it’s worth listening to.
 The two-time Super Bowl winner didn’t mince words on his Footbahlin podcast: “I don’t think he’s got much more after this year.”
 And he’s speaking from brutal experience.

 ADVERTISEMENT